Guisong2021/ML/README.md

 # R and Python example codes
 ### The generalized R codes
 The codes was published as the supplementary in the paper:
-Improving Risk Assessment for Metastatic Disease in Endometrioid Endometrial Cancer Patients Using Molecular and Clinical Features: An NRG Oncology/Gynecologic Oncology Group Study
+<i>Improving Risk Assessment for Metastatic Disease in Endometrioid Endometrial Cancer Patients Using Molecular and Clinical Features: An NRG Oncology/Gynecologic Oncology Group Study</i>

 cancers-1799702-supplementary-R Supplement.pdf